rajeevphysics/Obsidian-MathMatter/Notes/Quantum Mechanics/Pair Production & Annihilation.md

 [^1]: Taken from R.Epp notes.

 ---

-> 💡 Found this concept helpful?
-[Star Thinkbook on GitHub](https://github.com/rajeevphysics/Thinkbook) to support more intuitive science breakdowns like this.
+> 📚 Like this note?
+[Star the GitHub repo](https://github.com/rajeevphysics/Obsidan-MathMatter) to support the project and help others discover it!

 ---